 - first-generation college student

-- those recognized by the Educational Opportunites Program or President Awards Program
+- those recognized by the Educational Opportunities Program or President's Award Program

 Students will be informed of their eligibility for the program during the admissions process and need to accept their invitation to the program before arriving on campus.